 The platform is the brainchild of British-Sierra Leonean novelist Nadia Maddy whose aim is to create an online resource that celebrates and validates African work through community engagement.

 Reading and writing is in Maddy’s blood.
-Her father is the renowned playwright, writer, poet, actor and director Yulisa Amadu Maddy.
+Her father was the renowned playwright, writer, poet, actor and director Yulisa Amadu Maddy.
 She already has one book under her belt – ‘The Palm Oil Stain’ – a love story set in Sierra Leone during civil war.
 She is working on a second book, which will be set in Ghana.
 Want to feel inspired, check out the Indie Book Show Africa YouTube posts on YouTube here.

 Young Othello is a new play that looks at the young life of the famous Black Shakespearean character Othello before he arrived in England.